viblo/pymunk/docs/src/installation.rst

 pymunk does not need to be installed.
-However, you might need to compile the chipmunk library that pymunk uses internally if a precompiled library was not included for your Platform.
+However, you might need to compile the chipmunk library that pymunk uses internally if a precompiled library was not included for your platform.
 The default pymunk distribution ships with at least 32-bit Windows and 32- and 64-bit Linux versions.
-However, even if a compiled library is not shipped you should not despair!
+But even if a compiled library is not shipped you should not despair!
 It is very easy to compile chipmunk as long as you have a gcc-compatible c compiler installed.